Dehab Faytinga: World stage

 Faytinga has been performing around the world representing Eritrea as a 'cultural ambassador' for her country.
 As Marco Cavallarin wrote in the Italian journal Africa e Mediterraneo, 'Faytinga interprets the profound culture of her country and its most ancient and more recent history, from the origins of the Kunama people to the war of liberation from the invading Ethiopia'.
 She participated in particular to Expo 2005 in Aichi, Japan and to Expo 2010 in Shanghai, China.
 She also attended the Earth Summit 2002 held in Johannesburg, South Africa.
+In 2022-2023, following the release of trumpeter Hermon Mehari's album "Asmara", she performed on stage with him in renowned jazz festivals in France and Switzerland, such as the Rencontres trans musicales in Rennes, Jazz en Nord in the Hauts de France, Les Rendez-vous de l'Erdre in Nantes and the Scène Ella Fitzgerald in Geneva.

 In addition, she has been collaborated with other artists such as the group Ouï-Dire in an attempt to mix her voice, her music and culture with that of other continents.

 Faytinga's music or photos are featured in various books, expositions, blogs, video documentaries, and other.

 On 30 August 2004, in an interview with Joel Savage for The Voice Magazine she said that “I sing about peace, love, and togetherness, since war, conflict and other disturbances did not bring any positive change to Africa, but it only creates refugee crisis, pains, agony, discomfort and economic hardship.
 I bring a music of hope to the people.”
 With this spirit Faytinga played at the FLOG International music Festival in Florence (2004).